Finasteride for Male Hair Loss

 Finasteride was originally used to treat enlarged prostate glands (benign prostatic hyperplasia).
 In a much lower dose, it is now also used to treat inherited hair loss in men (androgenetic alopecia), the most common cause of hair loss.

-Finasteride has not been proved effective in women and is not approved for women by the U.S. Food and Drug Administration (FDA).2 Women and children should not use finasteride.
+Finasteride is not effective in postmenopausal women.1 It is not approved for women by the U.S. Food and Drug Administration (FDA).
+Women and children should not use finasteride.

 How Well It Works

 Finasteride is recognized as a successful therapy for inherited hair loss for men.
-Research reports that it slows hair loss on the scalp and helps regrow hair.1, 3 But bald spots may not be completely covered, and visible results may take from a few months to a year.
+Research reports that it slows hair loss on the scalp and helps regrow hair.2 But bald spots may not be completely covered, and visible results may take from a few months to a year.